RL ROLAND LOPEZ

 Article.for_state("published").for_category("hiking")

-The solution: denormalize
+The real fix: denormalize

 # app/models/article.rb